Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 Once the opportunity assessment phase is completed, we arrive at the proposal development phase.
 In this scenario, we either get the RFP from the customer, or we write a proactive proposal.
 The proposal manager must study the RFP or the statement of client requests to thoroughly understand the customer’s stated and unstated needs.
 Inferences need to be made, but of course, within the confines of logic.
 Any clarifications required are to be duly noted and circulated within the teams that are authoring the proposal.
 Once this is done, the team responsible must initiate a kick-off call and progress towards the development of the proposal from thereon.

 The average proposal has about 100 micro iterations and ten major iterations throughout its lifecycle.
 Having the proposal in a single location where teams work collaboratively is a key to bidding and proposal success.
 We recommend using software like Zbizlink which can help you throughout the proposal development lifecycle.
 From capture management to opportunity assessment.
-From proposal development to final strategic reviews- Zbizlink helps you throughout the breadth and span of the proposal development lifecycle.
+From proposal development to delivery – Zbizlink is the best proposal management software to help you navigate the proposal development lifecycle.